slaclab/sdf-docs/getting-started.md

 ### Example
 A basic Slurm example [can be found here](batch-compute.md#slurmexample) on the Batch Compute page.
-Note, this is a script that can be submitted using the sbatch command on the command line: `sbatch filename.sh`
+Submission scripts can be submitted using the sbatch command on the command line: `sbatch filename.sh`

 ### Running Jupyter

 ### Software
-SDF uses the module system, as describe above.
-Currently installed modules can be viewed with this command: `module avail`
+SDF uses the module system.
+Currently installed modules can be viewed with this command: `module avail` To load a specific module (and use the software), use the `module load module-name-you-want' command.

 ```